dreadwing5/dreadwing5/README.md

 <h2 align="center">Hey there, I'm Sachin Kumar 👋</h2>

 I'm a **Full-Stack Engineer** with a passion for building innovative and user-friendly applications.
-My expertise lies in **front-end development**, but I enjoy exploring the entire tech stack, from machine learning to game development.
+My expertise lies in **front-end development**, but I enjoy exploring the entire tech stack, from DevOps and backend development to game development.
 I’m always eager to learn new technologies and collaborate on exciting projects!

 ---